-This measure tracks the department's non-program spending with certified minority, women, and disadvantaged business enterprises (MWDBE).
+This measure tracks the department's non-program spending with certified minority, women and disadvantaged business enterprises (MWDBE).
 MEASUREMENTAND DATA COLLECTION:

 Data is obtained from the statewide financial accounting system expenditure reports and United Missouri Bank purchasing card reports.
 Certified vendors are maintained in a statewide procurement vendor database.
 Vendors may be certified through the Office of Administration as well as the Missouri Regional Certification Committee.
 Included in these expenditures are items such as materials, equipment, tools and supplies.
-Program spending, including construction, design consultants, local agencies, highway safety and multimodal programs and exempted activities such as utilities, postage, organizational memberships, conferences and travel are excluded from total dollars spent.
+Program spending, including construction, design consultants, local agencies, highway safety and multimodal programs and exempted activities such as utilities, postage, organizational memberships, conferences and travel, is excluded from total dollars spent.

 ADVANCE ECONOMIC DEVELOPMENT Expenditures made to certified minority, women and disadvantaged business enterprises - 7i Ensuring MoDOT spending is reflected in all Missouri communities advances economic development for all business enterprises.
 Historical data helps identify opportunities for improvement.
 Improvement efforts include training staff who have procurement authority, outreach to MWDBE vendors in order to encourage them to become certified and focused inclusion efforts.
-The second quarter of fiscal year 2017 results show an increase of \$900,000 in MWDBE disbursements compared to the second quarter of FY 2016.
-Compared to second quarter of FY 2016, the FY 2017 percentage of MWDBE expenditures spent increased by 0.7 percent.
-The increase in MWDBE expenditures was due to a Linn maintenance project and a slide repair job in St. Louis being awarded to WBE firms, along with an increase in MoDOT expenditures to World Wide Technology, Inc. This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community as a whole, including MWDBE firms.
+The third quarter of fiscal year 2017 results show an increase of \$2.7 million in MWDBE disbursements compared to the third quarter of FY 2016.
+Compared to third quarter of FY 2016, the FY 2017 percentage of MWDBE expenditures spend increased by 1.4%.
+This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community as a whole, including MWDBE firms.